 - Encourage them to bring their most talented friends

 - Repeat (until this process inevitably outgrows employee networks)

-By the time you get to the point where you're unable to repeat this process, it's likely you've begun to develop a dedicated in-house recruiting team.
+By the time you get to the point where you're unable to repeat this process, it's likely you've started to develop a dedicated in-house recruiting team.

-Designing an outstanding candidate experience provides multiple benefits.
-Getting it wrong can give your organization a reputation that it's hard to come back from.
+Designing an outstanding candidate experience provides many benefits.
+Getting it wrong can give your organization a reputation that's hard to come back from.

 Never forget: candidate experience is the first interaction a potential employee with your organization and its culture.